soaib-bot/fm-playground/docs/development/adding-tools.md

 Each tool in FM Playground consists of:

-- **API Service**: A containerized backend service that handles tool execution
+- **API Service**: A containerized backend service that handles tool execution !!! warning "Web Assembly (WASM) Tools"
+    If your tool has a WebAssembly (WASM) bindings, you can skip the backend service step.
+WASM tools can be executed directly in the browser without a separate backend.
+    See the [WASM Tools Guide](../wasm-tools.md) for more details.
 - **Frontend Integration**: UI components for tool interaction
 - **Configuration**: Tool metadata and Docker orchestration